At one point sleep apnea was the most prevalent service-connected respiratory disability for which claims were submitted to the VA.

-The biggest mistake most veterans make in their sleep apnea claims is in expecting the VA to take them at their word.
+The biggest mistake most veterans make in their service-connection for sleep apnea claims is in expecting the VA to take them at their word.
 This means they make their claim without providing much proof.
 This mistake has led to as much as 76% of sleep apnea claims being rejected (as recently as 2014).

 Veterans with CPAP machines have often fallen into the trap of believing that their use of the CPAP will be enough to qualify their claim with the VA.
 However, this has been thoroughly disproven.

 Therefore, because the VA is particularly strict with claims regarding sleep apnea, it is highly recommended that you file your claim with as much evidence as you can obtain.

 Don’t make the mistake so many other veterans have.

 While sleep apnea on its own can be difficult to connect, you have the option of connecting it to another condition already claimed.

 By showing that the sleep apnea was “proximately caused” or “proximately aggravated by” another service-connected disability you have a better chance of building your claim.